mvolkmann/blog/src/swift/healthkit.md

 1. Enable/disable specific permissions or tap "Turn on all".

-An error is thrown if an app attempts to write data for which the usser has not granted permission.
+An error is thrown if an app attempts to write data for which the user has not granted permission.

 Apps do not crash or throw an error if they attempt to read data for which the user has not granted permission.